 Many seniors opt to stay in the home and, consequently, may need additional help as they age or become sick or infirmed.
 Some of these services include government programs that may provide for or address the costs of:

 Check with your local Office on Aging, state or county government for more information on senior programs in your area.
 Also, you or your loved one may be eligible for Medicaid benefits.
+Click here to learn about mail forwarding.

 Medicaid and Senior Housing and Residential Care Facilities